BSc Applied Anatomy (B112)

 Our teaching philosophy delivers a practical, hands-on and student-centred approach to all aspects of learning.
 The course will facilitate your journey from school leaver to independent critical thinker and anatomist.

-In year three you will follow a seminar-based unit in which you will be actively involved in expert-led discussion of the latest anatomical research.
+In your final year, you will follow seminar-based units, in which you will be actively involved in expert-led discussions of the latest anatomical research.
 The key focus of this year is an original research project aligned to your future ambitions.
 Our unit in research skills will give you all the tools you need to complete your project.

 A personal and professional development theme runs through the course and equips you with essential discipline-specific and transferable skills for future employment.
 Applied Anatomy BSc graduates enter a wide range of career paths and use their skills in a variety of fields including research, professions allied to health, journalism, and education.